 Pedestrian and Traffic Safety: An overview of laws and University policies related to pedestrians, motorists, bikes, scooters, skateboards and more.
 Includes safety tips and other important information.

 Introduction to Safety at Penn State: This program is intended for international Penn Staters, including those who speak English as a second language.
-The program provides an overview of safety at Penn State and University Police and Public Safety.
+The program provides an overview of University Police and Public Safety and safety at Penn State.